 In order to assess nearshore and estuarine habitat use on the western shore of Whidbey Island, Washington Trout conduct bi-weekly boat based seine hauls at five sites from January-December of 2006.
 Sample sites were selected in areas with a history of human disturbance that are particularly amenable to restoration and where such restoration efforts would likely have an especially positive impact on salmonid productivity.
 All fish brought to hand were enumerated, identified to species, and if possible a determination of origin will be made (hatchery vs. wild).
 The first 20 individuals of each species captured at a site were measured for fork length and weight and genetic samples will be obtained from at least 50 individuals of each ESA listed species at each site for determination of stock origin.

-Whidbey Island, in Admiralty Inlet, Washington
+Whidbey Island, Admiralty Inlet, Washington State

 Primary Habitats Impacted By Project: